-- A contestant must be a member in good standing (dues paid up) of a club in good standing. - To compete in the International Speech Contest, the contestant must have completed six assignments from the CC manual, or earned a Certificate of Completion in Levels 1 and 2 of any path in Pathways. - District officers (Area Directors on up), candidates for district offices who are actively campaigning and education presenters at the Contest are not eligible to compete. - A contestant can only compete in ONE area, even if he or she has won more than one club contest. - A contestant in one Area Contest cannot serve as a judge or chief judge in another Area. - A contestant cannot have another major role at the same contest.
+- A contestant must be a member in good standing (dues paid up) of a club in good standing. - To compete in the International Speech Contest, the contestant must have completed six assignments from the CC manual or earned a Certificate of Completion in Levels 1 and 2 of any path in Pathways (not required for Humorous, Table Topics or Evaluation contests). - District officers (Area Directors on up), along with candidates for district offices who are actively campaigning and education presenters at the Contest, are not eligible to compete (because they'd have an unfair advantage over contestants who aren't presenting). - A contestant can only compete in ONE area, even if he or she has won a club contest in multiple areas. - A contestant in one Area Contest cannot serve as a judge or chief judge in another Area. - A contestant cannot have another major role at the same contest.